 Attempts have been made to string together beautiful mathematical results and to present them in books bearing such attractive titles as 'The One Hundred Most Beautiful Theorems of Mathematics'.
 Such anthologies are seldom found on a mathematician's bookshelf.As Rota explains, mathematicians are concerned with settling open problems (finding a proof of, or a counterexample to, a conjecture) or with creating abstractions that clean up existing mathematics.
 The one is concerned with truth, the other with conceptual structure.
 Neither is concerned with beauty.
 The credit goes to the author of the first proof of an important conjecture, and, as Rota notes, this proof is usually ugly.
 A new conceptual structure, like the group or the category, is valued because it connects a large number of previously disparate mathematical facts.
 That it may be experienced as beautiful is coincidental.

 Of course the ugly proof is often improved.
 Not to make it beautiful, but to make it accessible to a wider audience of mathematicians.
 That it may also become beautiful is secondary.
 Rota dismisses "beauty", as used in mathematics, as a "bounty word".
 Bounty words have in common that they denote qualities that are elusive in the sense that they are valued, yet are not goals that can be directly pursued.
 In so far as bounty qualities arise, it is as a side-effect of something else.
-Another example of a bounty word is "creativity"; as is "happiness".
+Another example of a bounty word is "creativity"; "happiness" falls in this category as well.

-Rota's remarks suggests that we have a closer look at what constitutes beauty.
+Rota's remarks suggests a closer look at what constitutes beauty.
 How is it that something like an airplane or a pistol can be experienced as beautiful?
 It seems that in these cases there are severe technological constraints combined with the fact that the marketing department has no input.

 What makes something Art?
 One might be tempted to answer "Beauty".
 But try that next time you talk to a painter whose work you admire.
 A sure way to make her cringe with embarrassment is to say: "I find your paintings so beautiful."
 She is after something else; beauty is a side effect.